TheRomanFour/parking-spot-detection/README.md

 - `templates/`: HTML templates for rendering web pages (e.g., index.html).

-- `static/`: Static files such as stylesheets or images for the web interface.
+- `run_coco_model.py/` : Runs the script on desired video with premade coco model

-- `test_arial_cam.py`: Main Python script running the Flask web application and performing object detection.
+- `run_my_model.py/` : Runs the script on desired video with our own model